dykim2/RankedWebSocketAPI/README.md

         "type": "add",
         "changed": "boss",
         "data": {
-            "boss": "Terrorshroom"
+            "boss": 19
-        } // add the "terrorshroom" boss to the boss list },
+        } // add the "terrorshroom" boss to the boss list (boss with ID 19) },
     {
         "id": 178,